tarasowski/ramda-x/README.md

 Ramda X is a super small API with only 10 most important methods for functional programming.
 Original Ramda library is too big and abstracts almost everything away from the JavaScript language.
 That's why Ramda X uses the most important methods and leaves everything as it is.
 All implemented methods are auto-curried!!!

-**Upcoming breaking changes:**
-1. `curry()`will be removed from the public API, but will stay internally to make functions curried.
-2. `pipe()` will be removed from the API, we want to use `compose()` because we want to mirror the mathematical version much more closely.

 **Important:** Data comes last!

 ### Implemented API methods: